 As of the time of this writing, you will be surprised to note that almost 15% of Android devices are still running Android 5 Lollipop.
 The numbers are higher at 16.9% for those still on Android 6, while the figures for Nougat are just shy of 20%.

-This confirms why it is estimated that about one billion Android devices are security issues waiting to happen.
+This confirms why it is estimated that about one billion Android devices are having security issues waiting to happen.

 One of the poor habits that have almost become the norm today is the use of public Wi-Fi networks.

-Walk into any business environment, coffee shop, eatery, hotel, or other establishments, and you will have a free Wi-Fi network waiting for you.
+Walk into any business environment, coffee shop, eatery, hotel, or establishment, and you will have a free Wi-Fi network waiting for you.
 Such availability – as well as the lack of costs that comes with them – makes it easy for many people to look to these networks as the next best thing to happen.

 For that freebie, though, you might be paying with your sensitive data and information.

 The risks are heightened when you connect to a rogue public Wi-Fi network.
 This will allow a hacker access to your device so much that they can infect it with malware.
 The said malware could then be used to access your unit remotely, collect data over the internet, and more.

 An advanced form of Wi-Fi-related attacks is the man-in-the-middle attack.
 With that, it becomes possible for the hacker to hijack your device, impersonate you in communications, etc.

 Related content: 7 Best Antivirus for Android

 Taking the Precautions